Academic and Tutoring Services

 CU Tutoring Center

 The CU Tutoring Center is located on the third floor of Wiggins Library.
 Work one-on-one or in small groups with a tutor for assistance with many courses.
-See the schedule linked at the left for more specifics.
-Students may come to the Tutoring Center at any time the schedule indicates that tutoring is available for your subject.
-Appointments are recommended but not required - see the link at the the left to make your appointment.
+See the link at the left for course offerings.
+Tutors for all courses offered will be available during all Tutoring Center hours, which are Sunday-Thursday from 7-10 p.m.
+Appointments are available but not required - see the link at the the left to make your appointment.
 Bring your books, notes, syllabus and any applicable supplementary materials.
 The Tutoring Center is open during fall and spring semesters only.

 CU Writing Center

 Need help with your paper?
-Bring any paper for any course to the third floor of Wiggins Library Sunday-Thursday from 7 p.m. to 10 p.m.
+Bring any paper for any course to the third floor of Wiggins Library Sunday-Thursday from 7-10 p.m.
 A trained writing coach will review your work and offer suggestions and assistance to improve your paper.
 See the link at the left for more details.
 The Writing Center is open during fall and spring semesters only.

 If the course you need assistance with is not offered in the CU Tutoring Center or your schedule won’t allow you to use the center, you may request a tutor here if you are a non-athlete student or here if you are a student athlete.
 Peer tutors are available during fall and spring semesters and on a limited basis during summer sessions.

 Do you know that you need additional academic support, but are not sure where to begin?
-Our academic coaching can give you the insight you need to affirm and improve your academic strengths and weaknesses.
+Our individual academic coaching can give you the insight you need to affirm and improve your academic strengths and weaknesses.
 Review study, note-taking, or test-taking skills.
 Learn how to manage test anxiety.
 Receive general tips as well as help with subject-specific study skills.
-To schedule an appointment, email: firstname.lastname@example.org
+You can request an academic coah by clicking here and filling out a request form.

 No registration needed.
 Just simply attend the session that is offered for your course.
-Most sessions last between one and two hours beginning with a review of materials covered in class presented by the group leader.
+Group Review sessions last between one and two hours beginning with a review of materials covered in class presented by the group leader.
 The remaining time is available for group work on homework assignments and individual assistance from the leader.
+Supplemental Instruction consists of group study sessions led by an upperclass faciliator.
 Times and locations will be announced in class.